Updated: Nov 17, 2020

 Ø government is capable of doing what is necessary to mitigate the spread of infection and not overwhelm our medical system.

-Ø We do not have to continue to build more schools, we can utilise the building more effectively with a combination of two shifts a day, putting twice the number of kids thru the same facility and online distance learning where relevant.
+Ø We do not have to continue to build more schools, we can utilize the building more effectively with a combination of two shifts a day, putting twice the number of kids thru the same facility and online distance learning where relevant.

 Ø The rise of culture jamming in the form of political and social activism which, fake adverts and news stories, pastiches of company logos and product labels, computer hacking, etc. and also highlights the ability of the media, governments, and large corporations to control and distort the information that they give to the public in order to promote consumerism, , behavioral change and support for specific agendas.